Azure/bicep/docs/rules/environment-url-hardcoded.md

 # Environment URL hardcoded

+**Code**: environment-url-hardcoded

-Do not hardcode environment URLs in your template.
+**Description**: Do not hardcode environment URLs in your template.
 Instead, use the environment function to dynamically get these URLs during deployment.
 For a list of the URL hosts that are blocked, see the default list of DisallowedHosts in [`bicepsettings.json`](./src/Bicep.Core/Configuration/bicepsettings.json).

 The following example fails this test because the URL is hardcoded.